René Fatoux: Biography

-In his professional career, Fatoux played for Lille OSC, Red Star F.C., RC Arras, SO Chambéry, and Grenoble Foot 38.
+In his professional career, Fatoux played for Lille, Red Star, RC Arras, SO Chambéry, and Grenoble.
 He finished his career with Boiry as a player-coach when he was 50 years old.
 In addition to his football career, he was a physical education teacher.
 He received the Bronze Medal of Youth, Sports and Community Involvement in 2010.
 That year, he began coaching the youth team of AC Cambrai.

 René Fatoux died in Warlus, Pas-de-Calais on 30 October 2022, at the age of 86.